kematzy/stormpath-ruby-samples/rails-omniauth/README.md

         comes with a built-in Application Resource (called "Stormpath") - you will still need to provision a separate Application Resource.

-    1. Take note of the _REST URL_ of the Application you just created.
+    3. Take note of the _REST URL_ of the Application you just created.
 Your web application will communicate with the Stormpath API in the context of this one Application Resource (operations such as: user-creation, authentication, etc.)

-1. Set ENV variables as follows (perhaps in ~/.bashrc):
+2. Set ENV variables as follows (perhaps in ~/.bashrc):

     ```
     export STORMPATH_API_KEY_FILE_LOCATION=xxx
     export STORMPATH_APPLICATION_URL=aaa
     ```

     There are other ways to pass API information to the Rails client; see the [Stormpath Rails Gem documentation][stormpath-rails-gem] for more info.

+3. CD into the `rails-omniauth' directory.

-1. Run the Rake tasks for creating and migrating your database:
+4. Run the Rake tasks for creating and migrating your database:

     ```
     rake db:create
     rake db:migrate
     ```

-1. Run the Rails server:
+5. Run the Rails server:

     ```
     $ rails s